ymcatwincities/openy/docs/Development/Start new OpenY project.md

 5. Add `"enable-patching": true` to the `extra` section in your `composer.json` See [example](https://github.com/ymcatwincities/openy-project/blob/8.1.x/composer.json#L173).

+6. Add `"secure-http": false` to the `config` section in your `composer.json` See [example](https://github.com/ymcatwincities/openy-project/blob/8.1.x/composer.json#L177).

-6. Remove `composer.lock` and `vendor` folder from the project if they are exist in your folder.
+7. Remove `composer.lock` and `vendor` folder from the project if they are exist in your folder.

-7. Remove `"replace"` section from your `composer.json`
+8. Remove `"replace"` section from your `composer.json`

-8. (Optional) If you keep `vendor` folder in your git repository, we recommend to clean up project from `.git` folder inside modules and libraries.
+9. (Optional) If you keep `vendor` folder in your git repository, we recommend to clean up project from `.git` folder inside modules and libraries.
 To do so
 - Add cleaner script to your project from [OpenY composer package](https://github.com/ymcatwincities/openy-project/blob/8.1.x/scripts/remove_vendor_git_folders.sh).
 You can just copy it and paste onto your project.
 - [Adjust folders](https://github.com/ymcatwincities/openy-project/blob/8.1.x/scripts/remove_vendor_git_folders.sh#L4) that you would like to cleanup
 - Execute it in `post-install-cmd` and `post-update-cmd`: